 Gunshy, 1998 Directed by Jeff Celentano.
 William Peterson plays Jake Bridges, a writer coming off of a bad relationship looking to punish himself with alcohol and getting into trouble.
 Really though, Michael Wincott as small-time gangster Frankie McGregor, who is in love with Melissa, portrayed by Diane Lane, steals a lot of this movie, as his friendship with Jake develops, and they all try to get out of this story alive.

 HEAT, 1995, Written and directed by Michael Mann.
 This film is completely over-cooked with way too much star-power in it, and, it’s a good one anyway, with one of the biggest shoot outs ever.
-In fact, I kind of don’t know how this film manages to work.
-Val Kilmer is rocking a bad fake ponytail.
-I don’t quite believe DeNiro in this role but yet… I kind of do.
-Pacino steals every scene he’s in.
-The shootout is redonkulous.
-Somehow it works Apparently the film was based on a true story.
+Apparently the film was based on a true story.

 To Live and Die in L.A., 1985, Directed by William Friedkin, based on a novel by a former U.S. Secret Service Agent, Gerald Petievich, and that sounds like an interesting read.
 This movie is another one that really looks like the 1980’s, though with less polish.
 The main characters in this film are kind of pretentious and having a pissing contest with each other.
 Rick Masters ( Willem Dafoe) makes funny-money, he is a very successful counterfeiter.
 Chance is the Secret Service Agent who is out to get him.
 I had a heck of a crush on “Chance”, portrayed by William Peterson, for a while, and I think that it’s the heart of the character Ruth Lanier, portrayed by Darlanne Fluegel, whom Chance is having a relationship with and extorting information from, that saves the movie because it gives some humanity to these characters who are operating completely without boundaries or conscience.
 Ruth wants out of the situation, has some feeling for Chance, wants to be able to see her kid, and is continuously faced with the reality that Chance is just using her.
 Agent John Vukovich, played by John Pankow, also lends some of that reality to the story as he is completely freaked out by how totally out of control Chance is.
-Ultimately, however, there are no “good guys” in this film.
-I’ve also seen the version of this with the alternate ending for Chance and Vukovich.
+I’ve even seen the version of this with the alternate ending for Chance and Vukovich.
 John Turturo has a supporting role as snitch, Carl Cody.
 This film has in it what I think is the best film car chase of all time.
 It also has one of the best all time soundtracks by Wang Chung.
-I wouldn’t say this was a favorite film of mine, but I would say I think it is one of the best crime films of all time.

 Double Indemnity, 1944 Directed by Billy Wilder, co-written by Wilder and Raymond Chandler, based on a novella by James M. Cain ( The Postman Always Rings Twice, Mildred Pierce), it is considered by many to be the film that set the standard for film noir.
 Walter Neff ( Fred MacMurray) sells insurance.
 Phyliss Dietrichson ( Barbara Stanwyck), is a cold, scheming woman, who wants her husband dead.
 The rest, as they say, is film history.
 Listen baby, listen…